assafyaron/K-means-Cluster/README.md

 Implementation of K Means Algorithm in Python and C.

-Input: K iter input.txt
+Input: k, iter, input.txt

+1. K represents the number of centroids s.t 1 < K < N = number of vectors.
+2. iter dictates how many times to calculate new centroids.
+Default value is 200.
-        input.txt should contain a single vector in each line, where coordinates are seperated by ",".
+3. input.txt should contain a single vector in each line, where coordinates are seperated by ",".
-        K represents the number of centroids.
-1< K < number of vectors iter dictates how many times to calculate new centroids. default value is 200

 Oz cabiri & Assaf Yaron, June 2024